19 Best Things To Do In Harrogate: A Local’s Guide

 Harrogate has a fabulous selection of great British pubs, many dog-friendly.
 Some of the best include:

-• The Fat Badger – chic and glamourous, the place to “see and be seen”
+• The Fat Badger – chic and glamorous, the place to “see and be seen.”

 • Hales Bar – the oldest pub in Harrogate, with excellent beers and a secret beer garden